-Printer Parts

 Anilox Roll

 The Anilox roll moves horizontally by pneumatic cylinder to apply pressure and maintain a constant nip gap with the plate roll to transfer printing ink.
 The gap adjust handles with dial indicators are located both on operating side and driving side for gap adjusting.
 The Anilox roll is a mandrel type ceramic coated steel roll that has engraved cell of 5cm3/m(3.23BCM).
 4kW AC vector geared motors and universal joint drive the Anilox roll.